kennyestrellaworks/eat-and-travel/README.md

 Live Site URL: [Live Demo](http://jklmthreads.com/coding-projects/eat-and-travel/)

-## What I applied in this project:
+## What I learned in this project:

 - Advanced CSS animations with @keyframes, animation and transition How CSS works behind the scenes: the cascade, specificity, inheritance, etc.